HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 ### Philosophies

+- The best way to avoid mid-life crisis is to keep on inventing and creating challenges before you.
+So long as the life is full of challenges, there is no scope for mid-life crisis to invade your life.
+Any life devoid of goals and challenges is a life of crisis only.

 - Revenge is a dish best served with a well-timed.

 - Just like building a toy or drawing a picture, working a little each day, listening to feedback, and focusing on making something helpful can lead to something amazing.